Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

 On June 24, she was torpedoed in the after part of Hold 4, port side by U-203 (Mützelburg), 54 44N 39 31W*.
-"Nortraships flåte" states that Soløy was hit when the convoy was in the process of making a 40° course alteration, and that U-203 was seen by the Commodore ship to be crash diving a couple of cable lengths off to starboard.
+"Nortraships flåte" states that Soløy was hit when the convoy was in the process of making a 40° course alteration, and that U-203 was seen by the Commodore Ship to be crash diving a couple of cable lengths off to starboard.

 Water was pouring into the tunnel, and due to the water pressure the 1st engineer, who was alone, was unable to close the tunnel door.
 She immediately started to sink, and was gone within 15 minutes.

 The port lifeboat was successfully launched, but while the starboard boat was being lowered Ordinary Seaman Larsen got his hand jammed so that the falls had to be cut in order to free him, and the boat was destroyed (many ended up in the water, and the ship's papers were lost).
-However, all 32 had survived and were rescued shortly thereafter by the British S/S Traveller which landed them in Liverpool on July 3.
+However, all 32 had survived and were rescued shortly thereafter by another ship in the convoy, the British S/S Traveller which landed them in Liverpool on July 3.
 An inquiry into the sinking of Soløy was held there on July 11-1941 with the captain, the 3rd mate, the 1st engineer, Ordinary Seaman Larsen (lookout) and Able Seaman Boland (helmsman) appearing.
 The 3rd mate stated that he had been knocked out of the port lifeboat (should this be starboard?) and swam across to Traveller.

-According to "Nortraship's flåte", U-203 lost contact with Convoy HX 133 the day Soløy was sunk, but instead encountered the westbound Convoy OB 336 and torpedoed 2 more ships there**.
+According to "Nortraship's flåte", U-203 lost contact with Convoy HX 133 the day Soløy was sunk, but instead encountered the westbound Convoy OB 336 (external link) and torpedoed 2 more ships** there.
 However, the Admiralty knew that several more U-boats had been notified about HX 133 and summoned escort vessels from 2 westbound convoys nearby for reinforcements.
 By June 25, 13 escorts were protecting HX 133 while 10 U-boats were approaching, but in spite of the strong escort the U-boats succeeded in torpedoing several more ships.

 The Norwegian M/S Vigrid was also sunk, while M/T Kongsgaard was damaged.
 (M/T Havprins escaped unharmed; she rescued 44 women and men from the Dutch Maasdam - follow the link for more details).
 Several other Norwegian ships also took part, as will be seen when going to my page about HX 133.
 The page includes the Commodore's narrative and info on other ships sunk.
 U-556 (Wohlfarth) and U-651 (Lohmeyer) were also sunk in this battle.
+See the external links below for more on these U-boats.

 * The attack position given above is from the captain's report.
 J. Rowher gives the position as 54 39N 39 43W.